Bag Film Breakup of Droplets in Uniform Airflows: Breakup of bag films

 \subsection{Mechanisms leading to bag fragmentation}

 In this section, we further analyse the fragment statistics obtained from our grid convergence tests run at $L = 14$ and $L_{\rm sig} = 13$, to provide insight into the shapes of the size and distribution functions observed in \S\ref{subsec:grid-conv}, and the physical mechanisms governing the formation of fragments and their subsequent evolution patterns.
-These choices of $L$ and $L_{\rm sig}$, together with the MD parameters specified in \S\ref{subsec:grid-conv}, allow the creation of only a few holes on the bag film, which are not only enough to avoid the onset of VOF breakup, but also preserves abundant film breakup phenomena including rim recession, collision and destabilisation behaviour that would otherwise be hard to recover with more holes created, where rim collision would dominate.
-It is noted that at $L_{\rm sig} = 13$, thin films with thickness around $3D/2^{L_{\rm sig}} = 1.1 \times 10^{-2} R_0$ are susceptible to MD nucleation, which is one order of magnitude larger than the experimental value of $h/R_0 = 1.4 \times 10^{-3}$ as found by \cite{jackiw2022prediction}.
-Thicker liquid films lead to smaller Taylor-Culick velocity values, which reduces the probability of destabilisation of receding liquid rims \citep{jackiw2022prediction} and production of fine drops \citep{neel2018spontaneous}; but our following results show that many interesting breakup mechanisms can already be captured with this choice of $L_{\rm sig}$, which we will present further below.
+These choices of $L$ and $L_{\rm sig}$, together with the MD parameters specified in \S\ref{subsec:grid-conv}, allow the creation of only a few holes on the bag film, which are not only enough to avoid the onset of VOF breakup, but also preserves abundant film breakup phenomena including rim recession, collision and destabilisation behaviour that would otherwise be hard to recover with more holes created, where rim collision would dominate \citep{vledouts2016explosive}.
+As is noted in \S\ref{subsubsec:early}, our film is thicker and breaks up earlier compared with experimental results due to the limit of grid resolution.
+This leads to smaller Taylor-Culick velocity values, which reduces the probability of destabilisation of receding liquid rims \citep{jackiw2022prediction} and production of fine drops \citep{neel2018spontaneous}; but our results show that many interesting breakup mechanisms can already be captured with this choice of $L_{\rm sig}$, which we will present further below.